lukekavanagh/lukekavanagh.github.io/unit_1/week_3/jquery/README.md

 ## Summary
 jQuery is a feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 In this challenge you will write some basic jQuery to modify a simple web page.

-You may want to take a look at Codecademy's [JQuery Course](http://www.codecademy.com/jQuery) before tackling this challenge.

 ## Releases